markgraham924/batpred-alphaess/docs/inverter-setup.md

 Please see this ticket in Github for ongoing discussion: <https://github.com/springfall2008/batpred/issues/259>

 ## Sofar Inverters

+## Alpha ESS Gen3

+To run Predbat with Alpha ESS Gen3 inverters, use either the community AlphaESS Home Assistant integration or HA’s Modbus integration to expose the required entities, then map them in the `alphaess_modbus.yaml` template.

+1. Install Predbat as per the Installation Summary.
+2. Install and configure the AlphaESS HA integration: <https://projects.hillviewlodge.ie/alphaess/> (or configure HA’s Modbus integration to read/write the needed registers).
+3. Copy the template `templates/alphaess_modbus.yaml` over your `apps.yaml` and replace the placeholder entity IDs with those provided by your integration:

+- `sensor.alphaess_battery_soc` or `sensor.alphaess_battery_energy`
+- `time.alphaess_charge_start` / `time.alphaess_charge_end`
+- `time.alphaess_discharge_start` / `time.alphaess_discharge_end`
+- `number.alphaess_target_soc` / `number.alphaess_min_soc`
+- `number.alphaess_charge_power_limit` / `number.alphaess_discharge_power_limit`
+- Optional: `button.alphaess_push_schedule` if your integration requires an explicit schedule push

+4. Set `inverter_type: "AE3"` in `apps.yaml` to enable the AlphaESS profile.
+5. Verify live sensors update (battery/grid/load/PV power) and that writing target SOC, enable switches, and time windows reflects in the inverter.

+Notes:

+- Predbat writes HH:MM:SS times and will also write hour/minute pairs if your integration exposes those in addition.
+- If your integration requires a “push/apply schedule” action, set `charge_discharge_update_button`.
+- For Modbus TCP direct setups, use HA’s Modbus `number/select/time/switch` entities bound to the correct register addresses, then reference those entities in `apps.yaml`.

 For this integration, the key elements are: